Find international production companies, services and crew

-Lithuania is reaping the rewards of a competitive tax credit, while the pull of capital Vilnius is drawing in international filmmakers.
+Lithuania is reaping the rewards of a competitive tax credit, while capital Vilnius draws international filmmakers.
 The country — situated in northern Europe along the southeast shore of the Baltic Sea — hosted 13 foreign projects in 2022, with no less than seven landing from Scandinavian territories, two each from Sweden and Finland and three from Norway, along with two UK co-productions and two from Germany.

-German science fiction project Paradise, a near-future thriller for Netflix produced by Neuesuper’s Simon Amberger, Korbinian Dufter and Rafael Parente and directed by Boris Kunz (Hindafing), shot in Vilnius.
+German sci-fi project Paradise, a near-future thriller for Netflix produced by Neuesuper’s Simon Amberger, Korbinian Dufter and Rafael Parente and directed by Boris Kunz, shot in Vilnius.
 Ahil Films was the local partner with support from Vilnius Film Office.

 Vilnius Film Office has worked closely with filmmakers, helping to organise shoots in public spaces and public institutions and issuing permits quickly.
 The capital city is the key focal point for many of the productions that come to Lithuania.
 Its multifaceted history offers gothic, renaissance, baroque and neoclassical architecture, alongside a highly skilled film-industry workforce.